August 28, 2008 - the maker 0.9

 Using Images

 To work on images you need to import them.
-To do this go to Images / import Image.
-Select the image you like in the dialog and then the imagetool will appear.
-Here you may scale your image by entering your desired x y values.
-The image will be stored in you makerProjects folder and, if you have already set up your ftp connection, will be sent to your server.
+To do this go to Images > Import Image.
+Select the image you like in the dialog and then the Imagetool will appear.
+Here you may scale your image by entering your desired x / y values.

-To use the image go to the desired position in your HTML code and select HTML/CSS / img .
+To insert the image go to the desired position in your HTML code and select HTML/CSS > Images And Objects > Image .

-To delete an image from your system and your server go to Images/ delete Image.
+To delete an image from your system and your server go to Images > Delete Image.
+To sync images between your system and your server go to Images > Sync Images.

-The maker organizes all your files on the same folder.
-To link to an image you can use <img src="image.jpg" /> This is also working inside of stylesheets.
+To link to an image you should do it like this: <img src="image.jpg" /> This is also working inside of stylesheets.

-If you publish the page, the maker does update the link information with the data from the distribution table and is replacing it with the location of the referenced file on the server.
+If you publish the page, TheMaker does update the link information with the data from the distribution table and is replacing it with the location of the referenced file on the server.
+This gives you full control over links in your project.

 For exaple: image.jpg will be replaced by http://www.makercms.org/gfx/image.jpg